Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/middleware.md

 Add middleware to Ampli via `ampli.client.addEventMiddleware()`.
 You can add as many middleware as you like.
 Each middleware runs in the order in which it's added.

 !!!note
-    In Amplitude's Browser SDKs, Middleware is added directly via `ampli` instead of `ampli.client`.
-To add Middleware in these
-    SDKs you should use `ampli.addEventMiddlware()`.
+    In Amplitude's Browser SDKs, add Middleware directly via `ampli` instead of `ampli.client`.
+To add Middleware in these SDKs you should use `ampli.addEventMiddlware()`.

 ```js